worldbank/gld/README.md

 ## How do you use repository?

 The repository has three folders containing the harmonization codes (folder GLD), the support information (folder Support), and the [contents for the GLD website](https://worldbank.github.io/gld/) (folder docs).
 It contains many branches on which the team works, but the **main** branch represents the most up to date version for public use.

+Please note that this repository contains all the relevant information to understand and create harmonized datasets with the exception of the underlying raw data.
+We cannot share microdata through GitHub.
+In the [Country Survey Details](Support/B%20-%20Country%20Survey%20Details) there should be an explanation on where to find - if public - the raw data.

 ### Finding the harmonization code